King's Speech in Connecticut

 ADD, Dyslexia, Autism, Asperger’s, Auditory Processing, Executive Functioning, Pragmatic Language, Apraxia, Social Anxiety, Selective Mutism, Foreign Dialect

 Types of Services:

-Speech Therapy, Social Skills Groups, Public Speaking & Interview Training, Reading, Educational Advocacy, Occupational Therapy for home sensory diets, Music Therapy, and Independent School Evaluations
+CT Speech Therapy, Social Skills Groups, Public Speaking & Interview Training, Reading, Educational Advocacy, Occupational Therapy, home sensory diets, Independent School Evaluations.
+We Take Insurance!

 Not Sure what type of service to request ….
 Call and ask.
 We would be happy to chat with you about our range of services at King’s Speech and Learning to help with speech, social or academic challenges.